The name STMicroelectronics N.V. (STM) should be kept on your radar - The Dwinnex

 Dividends & Splits

-According to the company, the forward annual dividend rate for STM is 0.24, from 0.24 in the trailing year.
-Against a Trailing Annual Dividend Yield of 0.46%, it implies a Forward Annual Dividend Yield of 0.48%.
-The stock’s 5-year Average Dividend Yield is 0.88.
+With its trailing 12-month dividend rate of 0.24, STM has a forward annual dividend rate of 0.24.
+Against a Trailing Annual Dividend Yield of 0.48%, it implies a Forward Annual Dividend Yield of 0.48%.
+The stock’s 5-year Average Dividend Yield is 0.86.
 The current Payout Ratio is 5.50% for STM, which recently paid a dividend on Mar 27, 2023 with an ex-dividend date of Jun 25, 2023.
 Stock splits for the company last occurred on May 08, 2000 when the company split stock in a 3:1 ratio.

 Earnings Estimates

-There are 9 different market analysts currently analyzing its stock.
-On average, analysts expect EPS of $0.97 for the current quarter, with a high estimate of $1.04 and a low estimate of $0.8, while EPS last year was $0.79.
-The consensus estimate for the next quarter is $0.99, with high estimates of $1.1 and low estimates of $0.8.
+As of right now, 8 analysts gave their recommendation on the stock of the company.
+On average, analysts expect EPS of $0.99 for the current quarter, with a high estimate of $1.04 and a low estimate of $0.86, while EPS last year was $0.79.
+The consensus estimate for the next quarter is $1.01, with high estimates of $1.12 and low estimates of $0.91.

 Revenue Estimates